Graph-Dictionary Signal Model for Sparse Representations of Multivariate Data: Practical Models

 The first terms in both $\ell_w$ and $\ell_c$ include the domain constraints on $\bm W$ and $\bm \Delta$, expressed as characteristic functions $\chi_{\R_+^{K \times E}}$ and $\chi_{[0,1]^{K \times T}}$ respectively, with

-The second terms of \cref{eq:ell-w,eq:ell-c} are weighted $L_1$-norms that enforce sparsity in the atoms weights and in their coefficients respectively.
-The third term in~$\ell_w$ penalizes over dot products across atoms weights, which enforces orthogonality and, since we also require the matrix to have nonnegative entries, this regularization enforces edges to be zero if they are already present in another atom.
+The second terms of \cref{eq:ell-w,eq:ell-c} are weighted $L_1$-norms that promote sparsity in the atom weights and in their coefficients respectively.
+They arise from $n$-variate exponential priors \citep{egilmezGraphLearningData2017} on the entries of $\bm W$ and $\bm \Delta$,

+with $\bm y$ representing either atom weights or coefficients, and $n$ being the corresponding number of entries.
+The third term in~$\ell_w$ penalizes dot products across atom weights, which promotes orthogonality and, since we also require the matrix to have nonnegative entries, this regularization encourages edges to be zero if they are already present in another atom.

+In \cref{eq:ell-x}, the first term in the sum measures total variation of each signal on the Laplacians of instantaneous graphs, and is minimized by structures on which signals are smooth.
+It corresponds to defining the prior signal distribution from \cref{eq:noise-filter} on the graph filter $k(\bm \Lambda) = \sqrt{\bm \Lambda^\dagger}$, with~$\dagger$ denoting the Moore-Penrose pseudo-inverse.
+This signal distribution is known as Laplacian-constrained Gaussian Markov Random Field (LGMRF) \citep{egilmezGraphLearningLaplacian2016}: